-A comprehensive two-day programme created specifically for staff with a role in clinical education and training who wish to enhance their teaching skills in simulation-based education.
+A comprehensive two-day programme created specifically for those with a role in clinical education and training who wish to enhance their teaching skills in simulation-based education.
 It forms the start of the faculty development programme at SaIL.
 The programme provides an interactive mix of theory and practical application of simulation, informed by educational research and best practice.

 This course is for staff and teams interested in understanding more about how simulation-based learning interventions can enhance patient safety and team working in clinical settings and the simulation centre.